DigitalPublishingToolkit/TOD18-Geoblocking/md/16BozdagTurkey.md

 The most common form of internet resistance in Turkey is the use of software tools to access blocked websites.
-Until 2014, most users preferred alternative and free DNS providers outside of Turkey, such as Google DNS and OpenDNS*.* Countless websites provided advice on how to change DNS settings to get around the government blocks, and users quickly became familiar with these tactics.
+Until 2014, most users preferred alternative and free DNS providers outside of Turkey, such as Google DNS and OpenDNS.
+Countless websites provided advice on how to change DNS settings to get around the government blocks, and users quickly became familiar with these tactics.
 This increased again after YouTube and Twitter were blocked in March 2014, as people searched